 As an employer, you must also:

-- Actively operate as a business for no less than one year to be considered for approval by the SINP;
+- actively operate as a business for no less than one year;

-Employers with outstanding labour standards or occupational health and safety issues may not be eligible.
+Employers with outstanding employment standards or occupational health and safety issues under The Saskatchewan Employment Act may not be eligible.
 As well, employers with an unsatisfactory record of employment of foreign nationals may not be eligible to receive a Certificate of Registration.